Ali Partovi: LinkExchange

-Ali Partovi joined Tony Hsieh and Sanjay Mandan in 1996 to co-partner in the establishment of the internet company LinkExchange.
-The three were later joined by Alfred Lin who served as CFO.
-Ali says that he was recruited for his computer programming skills and his business management skills.
-He worked in sales, marketing, finance, and business management until Microsoft acquired the company in 1998 for $265 million.
-At the time, LinkExchange reached 400,000 sites and about 21 million consumers.
+Partovi co-founded the internet advertising company LinkExchange in 1996 with Tony Hsieh and Sanjay Madan.
+Alfred Lin later joined as CFO.
+Microsoft acquired the company in 1998 for $265 million.
+At the time, LinkExchange placed ads on about 400,000 websites and reached about 21 million consumers.

-Partovi was one of the first people to recognize the paid search opportunity because he saw how badly small business owners wanted their businesses to show up on search results.
-In 1998, LinkExchange acquired Submit It!, started by college-dropout Scott Bannister, which helped owners submit URLs to search engines.
-After Microsoft acquired LinkExchange, Partovi stayed with them and became the Lead Project Manager for MSN Keywords.
-However, executives in Microsoft, Yahoo, Excite, and other search companies had their hopes pinned in Banner Ads.
+Partovi has said he was among the first to recognize the commercial potential of paid search.
+He noted that small business owners were eager to appear in search results.
+In 1998, LinkExchange acquired Submit It!, a service started by college dropout Scott Banister that helped website owners submit URLs to search engines.
+After the acquisition, Partovi stayed at Microsoft, where paid search launched in 2000 as an MSN Search feature called Keywords.
+Microsoft shut it down after a few months.
+However, executives at Microsoft, Yahoo, Excite, and other search companies had pinned their hopes on banner ads.